-\textbf{GPU scheduling}: NVIDIA GPUs schedule kernels at multiple levels.
-First, the thread block scheduler will map thread blocks to SMs.
+\textbf{GPU Scheduling}: NVIDIA GPUs schedule kernels at multiple levels.
+First, the thread block scheduler maps thread blocks to SMs.
 A block remains on an SM until all its threads complete execution.
-Scheduling is constrained by SM resource limits (max number of blocks, threads, registers, and shared memory).
-A block will be scheduled on an SM only if that SM has enough resources left to accommodate all threads of that block.
+Scheduling is constrained by SM resource limits (max number of blocks, threads, registers, and shared memory) that depend on the GPU architecture.
+A block is scheduled on an SM only if that SM has enough resources left to accommodate all threads of that block.
 Once a block is scheduled on an SM, its warps are assigned to one of the subpartitions and are considered active.
-Second, at the subpartition level, active warps are divided into \textit{eligible} and \textit{stalled} warps based on their ability to issue an instruction.
-A warp is eligible if its instruction has been fetched, all dependencies are met, and the required functional units are available.
 Each clock cycle, the warp scheduler in each subpartition chooses one eligible warp and schedules one or more instructions from that warp.